-This Catalogue is an announcement of the university programs for the 2021-2022 academic year.
-The Catalogue is in effect from the beginning of the fall semester of 2021 until the beginning of the fall semester in 2022.
-While every effort is made to ensure that the information contained in this Catalogue is correct at the time of publication, Hartford International reserves the right to make changes in the courses of instruction and in any other information contained herein.
-The policies in this Catalogue combined with those in the Student Handbook constitute the official policies of the university.
+This Catalogue is an announcement of the University program for the 2022-2023 academic year.
+The Catalogue is in effect from the beginning of the fall semester of 2022 until the beginning of the fall semester in 2023.
+While every effort is made to ensure that the information contained in this Catalogue is correct at the time of publication, Hartford International University reserves the right to make changes in the courses of instruction and in any other information contained herein.
+The policies in this Catalogue combined with those in the Student Handbook constitute the official policies of the University.
 Students are responsible for reviewing and abiding by the policies contained in both documents.

-About Hartford International University for Religion and Peace
+Hartford International University